-Dealing with Your Mental Health as a College Student
+Dealing With Your Mental Health As A College Student

 As college students, life can oftentimes be super stressful.
 We no longer live under the umbrella of security and stability, but we’ve begun our own journey towards independence and discovering who we are meant to be.
 Along that journey, there are many challenges we must face that make us stronger and more capable in the long run.

-Photo of two people holding handsSometimes, these struggles we face can really affect our lives and make us feel overwhelmed or hopeless.
+Sometimes, these struggles we face can really affect our lives and make us feel overwhelmed or hopeless.
 However, although it may feel like you can’t deal with the obstacles that come your way, you can always get through anything life throws at you – I believe life does not give you challenges you cannot overcome.

 It’s important to grasp an understanding of the mental health issues that millions of people face every day.
 The better we understand these issues, the better we can help and prevent them.
 Here are the top 5 mental health challenges facing college students today:

 Depression is a chemical imbalance in the brain that makes individuals feel helpless and detached from the world around them.
 The number one reason students drop out of school is depression.
 It affects people’s everyday lives and even hinders them from their daily tasks and activities.
-16 million American adults live with major depression

 Some signs to look for if you suspect you or someone you know is depressed: